stavG123/Math_Project/Frontend/README.md

-Project in math combine ML and Full Stack
+Project in ML and Full Stack using Math